 1. Obtaining Explicit Consent

-3. Technical and Organizational Measures
+3. Technical/Organization Measures

 4. Data Breach Notifications